 Installation Property Book (IPBO)

-The Installation Property Book Office (IPBO) developed the property accountability to provide installation support information and procedural guidance for Garrison, mobilization and deployment of Active and Reserve Component units.
+The Installation Property Book Office (IPBO) provides property accountability to installation level formations to include procedural guidance for garrison, mobilization and deployment of Active and Reserve Component units.
 It is primarily intended for individuals designated as primary hand receipt holders of the Installation Property Book, but contains information of importance to managers and supervisors at all levels.